Codes Dictionary

 2.1.4.
 One-letter Code for Population Unit

-The last letter of the WID code determines the population unit of the variable.
-The most commons are “i” (for individuals), “j” (for equal-split) and “t” (for tax units, i.e. households).
-The full list is given below.
+The WID code’s last letter determines the variable’s population unit.
+The most common are “i” (for individuals), “j” (for equal-split), and “t” (for tax units, i.e. households).
+The complete list is given below.

-Differences of population units only matter for distributed series.
-For aggregate series (or prices, exchange rates and population series) we use the letter “i” (for individuals) by default.
-For distributed series, “i” means that the unit is the individual, and that income or wealth is distributed to each specific individual; “j” means that the unit is the individual, but that income or wealth is distributed equally among all household members; “t” means that the tax unit (i.e. the household) is taken directly as the statistical unit.
+Differences in population units only matter for distributed series.
+For aggregate series (or prices, exchange rates, and population series), we use the letter “i” (for individuals) by default.
+For distributed series, “i” means that the unit is the individual and that income or wealth is distributed to each specific individual; “j” means that the unit is the individual, but that income or wealth is distributed equally among all household members; “t” means that the taxing unit (i.e., the household) is taken directly as the statistical unit.

 unit code description